If you’re looking for the ultimate training “secret” then you’ve found it: consistency.

 Systems are proactive – they’re set up before you go running to help you accomplish your workout.
 They anticipate barriers and methodically create a solution to them.

-I spent months researching, writing, and testing a system to help you become more consistent.
-If you want to finally know what it’s like to feel like an accomplished, strong runner, I invite you to learn more about the Strength Running Boot Camp.
+If you want to finally know what it’s like to feel like an accomplished, strong runner, I invite you to learn more about the Team Strength Running.

 What Are Your Barriers?